bottbott/cs/docs/333/Encryption/hashing.md

 gain access to a hash they would not be able to derive the password.

 ## Hashing in Signatures
-Collision resistance is essentially when hashing is used to produce a tag for signing.
+Collision resistance is essential when hashing is used to produce a tag for signing.
 If this property fails, then more than one person could be a valid sender for a signed file which would mean non-repudiation could not be guaranteed.